A bird's eye view of Guangfulin Cultural Relics Park. [Photo/IC]

 Guangfulin Cultural Relics Park is a must-visit attraction at Shanghai Sheshan National Tourist Resort, as it offers visitors a chance to explore the origins of Shanghai and the city's ancient way of life through a series of well-preserved relics.

-The historical site was recognized as a 4A-level scenic area last year, the highest in China being 5A.
+The historical site was recognized as a 4A-level scenic area in 2020, the highest in China being 5A.
 It is located in the south of the resort in Shanghai's Songjiang district, about 30 kilometers away from downtown Shanghai.

 Dubbed the "Root of Shanghai", the archaeological site, where relics of an ancient culture dating back to the Neolithic Age have been unearthed, is home to many artifacts left over from inhabitants living in the area 5,000 years ago.